ilg-ul/opt-install-scripts/README.md

 # install-opt

-This is a collection of scripts, used to install optional tools, used during builds.
+This is a collection of scripts, used to install optional tools, required during builds.

 The strategy is to allow separate updates for separate builds, otherwise updating the tools for a build may affect other builds.